ontodev/robot/docs/template.md

 2. **Templates**: ROBOT expects the second row to contain template strings for each column that will be used in the OWL conversion.
 See below for details on template strings.
 3. **Data**: ROBOT expects each of the remaining rows to correspond to an OWLClass or OWLIndividual.
 (In the future we may add support for other sorts of OWL entities).
 Rows with a blank "ID" column will be skipped.

+### Template Options

 The `template` command accepts an optional input ontology, either using the `--input` option or from the previous command in a chain.
 If an input ontology is given, its RDFS labels will be used when parsing the template.
 The `--template` or `-t` option specified the CSV or TSV template file.
 Multiple templates are allowed, and the order of templates is significant.
 You can also specify the normal `--prefix` options, the `--output-iri` and `--version-iri`, and the usual `--output` options.
-See below for the three different merge options, and details on how they control the output of the command.
+See [Merging](/template#merging) for the three different merge options, and details on how they control the output of the command.

 A template may have multiple errors in different rows and columns.
 By default, `template` will fail on the first error encountered.
 If you wish to proceed with errors, use `--force true`.
 This will log all row parse errors to STDERR and attempt to create an ontology anyway.
 Be aware that the output ontology may be missing axioms.

+The `template` command assumes that both your ontology and your template use the default `rdfs:label` property to define labels.
+If you use a different label property, you can specify it by CURIE with `--label-property`.

 ## Template Strings